Hong Kong Experience the best of the city

 Victoria Peak is undoubtedly one of Hong Kong’s most iconic spots.
 Especially, if you consider the breathtaking bird’s-eye view of the city’s beautiful skyscraper-studded skyline on offer here.
 To get a 360-degree panoramic view of the cityscape, don’t forget to buy a Sky Terrace 428 ticket when you enter the Garden Road Peak Tram Lower Terminus.

 I highly recommend getting a fast pass, allowing you to cut the long tram queues.
 It’s totally worth the few extra dollars and let’s be honest, who likes queuing anyway?

-If you’re on a tight budget, you might want to consider hiking up the peak.
+If you’re on a tight budget, you might want to consider hiking up (or down) the peak.
 But be warned, it’s quite steep.
 Single journey tickets can be purchased at either the lower or upper terminuses.

 Although, the tram only takes a few minutes to reach the peak, it’s an unforgettable